 In addition all applicants interested in becoming a Guardian ad Litem we also require the following:

-- Fill out and complete an application containing information about educational background & training, employment & volunteer history, and experience working with children and 3 references of persons unrelated to applicant.
-Download volunteer application.
+- Fill out and complete our online application containing information about educational background & training, employment & volunteer history, and experience working with children and 3 references of persons unrelated to applicant using the following link: Volunteer Application

 - Authorize CASA to secure a Central Registry Check & a SLED criminal background check Download SLED check form and Download CPS check form.